-If you have previous coursework in Java programming, data structures, calculus, linear algebra and computer science theory, you can complete your degree in just nine months.
-Once admitted, you will take a placement exam to ensure you have mastery of the foundational concepts to ensure success in the program.
+If you have previous coursework in Python programming, data structures, calculus, linear algebra, and computer science theory you will take a placement exam once admitted.
+This exam is to certify that you have mastery of the foundational concepts and ensure success in the program.

 12 Courses (48 Credits)

-- COMP 3005: Computer Science Programming Basics - Java
+- COMP 3005 Bridge Course I: Computer Science Programming Basics

 With an impressive mix of full-time university faculty, you’ll learn from instructors who are on the front lines of data science.

-As organizations seek to build new tools that capture and make sense of tremendous amounts of data, data scientists are in high demand across all sectors and industries of the economy, commanding an average starting salary of $86,000 with an average overall salary of $129,000.
+As organizations seek to build new tools that capture and make sense of tremendous amounts of data, data scientists are in high demand across all sectors and industries of the economy, commanding an average overall salary of $115,000.

 With an MS in Data Science from the University of Denver, you’ll be ready to assume roles such as Data Scientist, Business Analyst, Software Engineer, or Business Intelligence Director.
-Your work will include data mining, processing, data visualization, programming, and technical work that contributes to decision-making.
+Your work will include data mining, machine learning, AI, data visualization, programming, and technical work that contributes to decision-making.